Siddhesh393/Web-Scraping-Project/README.md

 - Save extracted data to CSV or JSON files.
 - Handle tables with varying structures and complexities.

-### Amazon Data Scraper
+### Review Data Scraper

 - Extract product details such as name, price, rating, and number of reviews.
-- Save extracted data to CSV or JSON files.
+- Save extracted data to CSV file.
 - Handle pagination to scrape multiple pages of search results.

 ## Requirements